ferigeek/JS-Notes/README.md

 JavaScript Notes, built by [Quartz](https://github.com/jackyzha0/quartz).

-See the notes at js.farnam.vip
+See the notes at https://js.farnam.vip